Oh lord… I don’t like writing these. I guess I’ll just suck it up, feel free to poke me if I ramble.

 I’m a YA fantasy (high, urban, soft sci fi on occasion, I play in all the sandboxes) writer, with a Masters Degree in Professional Writing and Bachelors of Arts in English (Literary and Cultural Studies), with a minor in History, cum laude.
 I’ve always loved YA fiction and fantasy, and I have a lot of ideas that I can’t wait to get out there in the world.
 Some of my favorite books include anything by Tamora Pierce, the Valdemar books by Mercedes Lackey, Bruce Coville’s Unicorn Chronicles, and The Last Unicorn by Peter S. Beagle.
 I also like The Dragon Chronicles by Susan Fletcher, the Soul Screamers series by Rachel Vincent, and Graceling by Kristin Cashore.

 Alongside the standard things (such as watching movies, having my nose in a book), I also play RPGs–Role-Playing Games.
 I don’t just mean the video games, though I am an avid Final Fantasy, Pokemon, and Zelda fanatic, but also forum and tabletop RPGs.
 They’ve given me so much experience as a writer, dealing with character creations and interaction.
 So part of this blog is about reviewing the things I love, and the other part of it is ranting about things that bug me in RPG.

-Last bits of personal details: I live in the OKC metro area (ish), starting to travel more to make visits to medfairs besides my local one and other places… And oh yeah, have two very annoying but dear housemates.
+Last bits of personal details: I live in the OKC metro area (ish), starting to travel more to make visits to medfairs besides my local one and other places… And oh yeah, I have two very wild but dear housemates.